Margin-hunting airlines may shed catering units

 It ended up restructuring the business and selling it on.
 The new company Gategroup (GATE.S) was listed in 2009 and although shares have since risen by a third since then, it still has a market value of only 686 million francs.

-Gategroup, which serves Virgin Atlantic , made 2.7 billion francs of revenues and 115 million of operating profit.
+Gategroup, which serves Virgin Atlantic VA.UL, made 2.7 billion francs of revenues and 115 million of operating profit.

 BUILDING SCALE